 If you want to know more about our service, our volunteer program, or other ways we can help please contact our Resource Centre.

-You can also contact a staff member who coordinates our advanced/metastatic cancer program by phone on 03 8488 9837 or email firstname.lastname@example.org.
-We welcome feedback and ideas about how we can support you.
+You can also contact a staff member, Wendy Pullan, who coordinates our advanced/metastatic cancer program.
+Phone 03 8488 9837 or email firstname.lastname@example.org.
+We welcome feedback and ideas about our program.

 Australian online forum where discussions are run by and for people affected by breast cancer.
 The forum includes message boards for women with advanced/metastatic breast cancer and ovarian cancer.